Toward a Psychoanalytic Theory of Comics

-Co-Edited by Tricia Brock, MFA, LP and Lindsay Nejmeh, LMHC
+Co-Edited by Tricia Brock, LP-D, NCPsyA, MFA, Lindsay Nejmeh, LMHC and Mia Lotan, MA

 Read blog submission guidelines here.